Sandwich

-A sandwich is a food typically consisting of vegetables, sliced cheese or meat, placed on or between slices of bread, or more generally any dish wherein bread serves as a container or wrapper for another food type.
-The sandwich began as a portable, convenient finger food in the Western world, though over time it has become prevalent worldwide.
+A sandwich is a dish typically consisting variously of meat, cheese, sauces, and vegetables used as a filling between slices of bread, or placed atop a slice of bread; or, more generally, any dish in which bread serves as a container or wrapper for another food type.
+The sandwich began as a portable, convenient food in the Western world, and over time it has become prevalent worldwide.

-In the 21st century there has been considerable debate over the precise definition of sandwich, and specifically whether a hot dog or open sandwich can be categorized as such.
-In the United States, the Department of Agriculture and the Food and Drug Administration are the responsible agencies.
+There has been social media debate over the precise definition of sandwich, specifically whether a hot dog or open sandwich can be categorised as such.
+Other items, like hamburgers and burritos, were also considered.
+In the United States, the Department of Agriculture (USDA) and the Food and Drug Administration (FDA) are the responsible agencies for protecting the definition of sandwich.
 The USDA uses the definition, "at least 35% cooked meat and no more than 50% bread" for closed sandwiches, and "at least 50% cooked meat" for open sandwiches.
-In Britain, the British Sandwich Association defines a sandwich as "any form of bread with a filling, generally assembled cold", a definition which includes wraps and bagels, but excludes dishes assembled and served hot, such as burgers.
+However, the same USDA manual determines that burritos and fajitas are "sandwich-like" and frankfurters are "sandwich type", while stromboli is explicitly excluded.
+In Britain, the British Sandwich Association defines a sandwich as "any form of bread with a filling, generally assembled cold"; a definition which includes wraps and bagels, but potentially excludes dishes assembled and served hot, such as burgers.

 Sandwiches are a popular type of lunch food, taken to work, school, or picnics to be eaten as part of a packed lunch.
-The bread may be plain or be coated with condiments, such as mayonnaise or mustard, to enhance its flavour and texture.
+The bread is frequently coated with condiments such as mayonnaise or mustard to enhance its flavour and texture, but may be served plain ("dry").
 As well as being homemade, sandwiches are also widely sold in various retail outlets and can be served hot or cold.
-There are both savoury sandwiches, such as deli meat sandwiches, and sweet sandwiches, such as a peanut butter and jelly sandwich.
+Although savoury sandwiches—such as deli meat sandwiches—are in the majority, sweet sandwiches—such as jam sandwiches and fluffernutters—form their own category.

-The sandwich is named after its supposed inventor, John Montagu, 4th Earl of Sandwich.
+The sandwich is named after the inventor of a certain roast-beef sandwich in 18th-century England, John Montagu, 4th Earl of Sandwich.
 The Wall Street Journal has described it as Britain's "biggest contribution to gastronomy".

-History
+History and etymology

-The modern concept of a sandwich using slices of bread as found within the West can arguably be traced to 18th-century Europe.
-However, the use of some kind of bread or bread-like substance to lie under (or under and over) some other food, or used to scoop up and enclose or wrap some other type of food, long predates the eighteenth century, and is found in numerous much older cultures worldwide.